-The Holy One has promised never again to deal with the world's $ra^3$ , $shachat^4$ , and $chamas^5$ problem by destroying it with a Flood.
+The Holy One has promised never again to deal with the world's ra^3 , $shachat^4$, and $chamas^5$ problem by destroying it with a Flood.
 He has another plan.
-He will redeem mankind, bloodline by bloodline, and will restore Creation, geographical region by geographical region, to their intended Edenic state of beauty, fruitfulness, and shalom, and He will do it through ... you guessed it - the seed of Avraham!
+He will

-&lt;sup>1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
+1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without written permission from the author is prohibited.
-Copyright © 2023, William G. Bullock, Sr.
+Copyright © 2024, William G. Bullock, Sr.

-&lt;sup>2 Traditional English translations/approximations of the Hebrew word toldot include 'generations' and 'offspring'.
+2 Traditional English translations of the Hebrew word toldot include 'generations' and 'offspring'.

-&lt;sup>3 Often inartfully and unsatisfactorily translated into English as 'evil'- is the serpent-fueled negativity matrix of fleshly appetites [i.e. 'uncleanness in the lusts of their hearts'], counter-productive emotions [i.e. 'vile passions'], and pseudo-intellect [i.e. 'darkened understanding' springing from a 'debased mind'] that rushes in to fill the vacuum created in a human soul whenever that soul chooses to separate itself from the Holy One.
+3 Often inartfully and unsatisfactorily translated into English as 'evil'- is the serpent-fueled negativity matrix of fleshly appetites [i.e. 'uncleanness in the lusts of their hearts'], counter-productive emotions [i.e. 'vile passions'], and pseudo-intellect [i.e. 'darkened understanding' springing from a 'debased mind'] that rushes in to fill the vacuum created in a human soul whenever that soul chooses to separate itself from the Holy One.
 See Romans 1:20-32.
 The Hebrew word refers to all of man's self-absorption, self-interest tendencies.

-&lt;sup>4 Shachat is the kind of heart-hardening, mind-preoccupying, joy-stealing, shalom-killing corruption that comes from overexposure to and/or ingestion of creatures, things, thoughts, emotions, and attitudes that belong in the bio-degrading realms of the unclean [Heb. tamei], and/or the common/profane [Heb. chol].
+4 Shachat is the kind of heart-hardening, mind-preoccupying, joy-stealing, shalom-killing corruption that comes from overexposure to and/or ingestion of creatures, things, thoughts, emotions, and attitudes that belong in the bio-degrading realms of the unclean [Heb. tamei], and/or the common/profane [Heb. chol].

-&lt;sup>5 Usually translated into English as 'violence' or 'oppression', chamas includes every anti-social idea, ideology, indoctrination, and attitude that lead human beings to vain imaginations, to knee-jerk reactions, to the taking of offense, to the making of accusations and the insistence upon placing of blame, to hyperemotionalism, to taking sides in other people's drama, to the embracing of 'moral' outrage, to arrogant, divisive rhetoric, to manipulative behaviors, to alignment with mob mentality, to associations with vigilantism, to acts of vengeance, and to patterns of violent oppression.
+5 Usually translated into English as 'violence' or 'oppression', chamas includes every anti-social idea, ideology, indoctrination, and attitude that lead human beings to vain imaginations, to knee-jerk reactions, to the taking of offense, to the making of accusations and the insistence upon placing of blame, to hyperemotionalism, to taking sides in other people's drama, to the embracing of 'moral' outrage, to arrogant, divisive rhetoric, to manipulative behaviors, to alignment with mob mentality, to associations with vigilantism, to acts of vengeance, and to patterns of violent oppression.